Physical Therapist Assistant

 GESP 1102 Literature and Communication: Poetry and Theater

-The Inter American University, Ponce Campus, Physical Therapist Assistant Program has been granted candidacy for accreditation status by the Commission on Accreditation in Physical Therapy Education (1111 North Fairfax Street, Alexandria, VA, 22314; phone: 703-706-3245;
+The Physical Therapist Assistant Program at the Inter American University of Puerto Rico, Ponce Campus, is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email:

 Candidacy is not an accreditation status nor does it assure eventual accreditation with the Commission on Accreditation in Physical Therapy Education that indicates the program is progressing toward accreditation.